NetWarsUK/fivem-docker/README.md

  - This image is based on the [spritsail/fivem](https://hub.docker.com/r/spritsail/fivem) image.
 Thanks to **Spritsail** !
  - Thanks to **tabarra** as the creator and maintainer of the [txAdmin](https://github.com/tabarra/txAdmin) repository!
+ - Thanks to andruida for the txAdmin Modification in to the docker image